Generic Name: Midazolam Injection (MID aye zoe lam)

 - This medicine may be habit-forming with long-term use.

-- Avoid driving and doing other tasks or actions that call for you to be alert for 1 full day after getting midazolam injection and until the effects of midazolam injection wear off and you feel fully awake.
+- Avoid driving and doing other tasks that call for you to be alert until the effects of midazolam injection wear off and you feel fully awake.
 You may also need to wait for 1 full day after your dose.

 - Use care moving around after getting midazolam injection.
 You may need help with standing and walking until the effects of midazolam injection have worn off.

 - Talk with your doctor before you drink alcohol or use other drugs and natural products that slow your actions.